 Advantages of a PPA

 Moreover, the close collaboration with all stakeholders and those involved in the process ensures acceptance of the possible new workflows among the staff.
 Companies who decide on a PPA in cooperation with Axon Ivy also benefit from the exchange of knowledge on the job and are given the opportunity of constructing the right modular BPMS tool for their needs.
-A PPA is thus the ideal starting point for any company that wishes to optimize and automate their business processes in order to remain competitive in the future.
+A PPA is thus the ideal starting point for any company that wishes to optimize and automate its business processes to remain competitive.